lacework-dev/container-auto-scan/README.md

 1. The script will download a report of all scanned containers for the "look-back" period.
 Containers that have already been scanned will be skipped by default.
 This can be overwritten with the `--rescan` flag.
 2. The script will enumerate all integrated container registries, gathering the domains that can be scanned.
 This can be overwritten with the `--registry <registry_domain>` argument.
 3. The script will run an LQL query against the specified Lacework account to gather distinct container repository/tag combinations that have run in the environment over the "look-back" period for the integrated domains.
-4. The script will then issue container scan requests over the Lacework API for the containers.
+4. The script will then issue container scan requests for the running containers via the Lacework API.

 ## How To Run